McCartyJDM/til/README.md

 Based on Josh Branchaud's [TIL](https://github.com/jbranchaud/til) project.

-Document daily learning during work and projects.
-Create an open knowledge base for myself and others to reference.
+Document daily learning from work, projects, and code challenges.
+Create an open knowledge base for myself and others.